 - 1. Students work on an assignment where they are given a function written analytically representing a population in terms of time and asked to graph the function, then to construct a table of values and use the table to estimate the area of the region bounded by the function, the t-axis, t = 2, and t = 6 using midpoint Riemann sums with four subintervals of equal length.
 They are asked to discuss how the Riemann sum is connected to the context of the problem.
 (2.B, 2.D) - 2.
-Students are given a problem that includes information about three functions: f, g, and h.
-They are told that f is differentiable and are given values for f and f' at select values of x.
-Students are also given a graph of the derivative of the function g, and a verbal description of certain features of the function h.
-Questions ask for derivatives of products, quotients, and compositions of two or more functions, f, g, and h; they require using the product, quotient, and/or chain rule.
-Additional questions ask students to describe the connection between the signs of their answers and the graphs of the functions.
-(2.B, 2.D, 2.E) - 3.
+Students are given an assignment in which they are asked to write a third-degree Taylor polynomial for several different functions f.
+In one case, information about the first, second, and third derivatives of f is given in a table, in another case, some of the information is presented graphically; in another case the function f is given analytically.
+Students are asked to explain how the signs of the values in the table are connected to the shape of the graphs of the polynomials.
+(2.B) In a separate assignment, students are given verbal descriptions of a function f such as "the first derivative is negative and increasing" and are asked to sketch a possible graph of f.
+(2.D) - 3.
 The syllabus describes a group activity in which two small pieces of paper are prepared for each of several functions, one that displays the graph of the function and the other that shows a well-labeled sign chart for the first derivative of the function over a relevant interval.
 Each student gets a card, and students walk around the room, talking to their classmates until they find their match.
 Then each pair of students writes on the board a verbal description of the graph of the second derivative of the original function and the verbal description of the second derivative. (graphical, verbal) (2.B, 2.C, 2.E)